Preds get 3 in 1st, beat Lightning 7-2 to end season series

 Tampa Bay got on the board when Point deflected Victor Hedman’s slap shot from the high slot 41 seconds into the second.
 The Lightning took the first seven shots in the period until Johansen took a shot, and Grimaldi tapped in a backhander for a 4-1 lead at 8:09 of the second.
 It was Grimaldi’s first goal since March 27.

 The Predators made it 5-1 midway through the third when Josi found a streaking Arvidsson with a stretch pass, and he skated up the slot to finish the breakaway with his 10th goal this season.

 The Lightning answered back 89 seconds later when Gourde got his 15th.

-But Jeannot tapped in a shot by Trenin with 5:26 left for his first NHL goal in his third career game.
+But Jeannot tapped in a shot by Trenin with 5:26 left for his first NHL goal in his third career game, and Granlund finished the scoring inside the final two minutes.

 PERFECTION